bahtiyartan/troia/docs/40DialogBasics.rst

 and call your dialog from first dialog of DEVT11-Runcode Test Transaction

-Sample 2: Defining a Clock With On Timer
+Sample 2: Defining a Clock with Timer
 ----------------------------------------

-.sample2
+Please define a dialog that

+	- has a datetime field which shows current date
+	- uptates the date value on each second

+and call your dialog from first dialog of DEVT11-Runctode Test Transaction.
+And check the time value on it and try to find why it jumps/ticks for two seconds in some cases.